Rouche/spring5webapp/readme.md

     ```C:\cygwin64\bin\bash.exe```

     Go in Environment Variables
-    Add a new environment variable, called CYGWIN_HOME and set its value to C:\cygwin
+    Add a new environment variable, CYGWIN_HOME value C:\cygwin64
-    Edit the PATH environment variable and add C:\cygwin\bin to it
+    Edit the PATH environment variable and add C:\cygwin64\bin

+    Fonts: Open a normal Cygwin terminal.
+    Right click header -> Options... -> Text set the font size there, it will affect IntelliJ